tektoncd/pipeline/api_compatibility_policy.md

 - GA/Stable features are enabled by default

-- GA/Stable features will not be removed or changed in a backwards incompatible manner.
+- GA/Stable features will not be removed or changed in a backwards incompatible manner without incrementing the API version.

 ## Approving API changes